 I used a combination of shorter for hanging small items and longer pegs for supporting small shelves.

-The shelves are perfect for storage for craft ribbon, paints, and yarn.
+The shelves are perfect for storage for craft ribbons, paints, and yarn.

 It doesn’t have to be 100% functional.
 Feel free to add items that show your own style and spark inspiration!